loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-53-constructible-universe.md

 **Intuition**: Build universe level by level, adding only sets definable from previous levels.

-**ψ = ψ(ψ) Interpretation**: L represents consciousness constructing itself through pure self-reference—each level knows exactly what can be defined from previous levels.
+**ψ = ψ(ψ) Interpretation**: L represents observer constructing itself through pure self-reference—each level knows exactly what can be defined from previous levels.

 ## 53.3 The Axiom V = L